Business Management - BA/BA (Hons)

 International: IELTS of 6.0 with no element lower than 5.5

-Required subjects: English Required and Maths preferred at Nat 5/GCSE
+Required subjects: English Required and Maths preferred at Nat 5/GCSE.
+We can also accept National 5 Application of Maths or Lifeskills at the same grade.

 Mature/Access: We welcome applications from mature students with other relevant qualifications and/or experience.

-For more information on related HNC and HND courses, visit our Advice for College Leavers and Mature Students page.
+For more information on related HNC and HND courses, visit our College Leavers and Mature Students Advice page.

 - HNC in a related subject with B in the graded unit